 Further, we are subject to risks associated with changes in economic and political conditions in countries in which we operate or sell our products and subscriptions.
 For instance, Brexit creates an uncertain political and economic environment in the United Kingdom ("U.K.") and across European Union ("E.U.") member states for the foreseeable future.
 On January 31, 2020 the U.K. left the E.U. and the EU/UK Trade and Cooperation Agreement came into force on January 1, 2021.
-At this time, we cannot predict the impact that the Brexit deal and any future agreements will have on our business.
 Our financial condition and operating results may be impacted by such uncertainty with potential disruptions to our relationships with existing and future customers, suppliers and employees all possibly having a material adverse impact on our business, prospects, financial condition and/or operating results.

-We are exposed to fluctuations in currency exchange rates, which could negatively affect our financial condition and operating results.
+We are exposed to fluctuations in foreign currency exchange rates, which could negatively affect our financial condition and operating results.